arcturo/library/coffeescript/txt/01_syntax.md

       nums.forEach (n) -> result += n
       result

 In the example above, `nums` is an array of all the arguments passed to the function.
+It's not an `arguments` object, but rather a real array, so you don't need to concern yourself with `Array.prototype.splice` or `jQuery.makeArray()` if you want to manipulate it.

+    trigger = (events...) ->
+      events.splice(1, 0, this)
+      this.parent.trigger.apply(events)

 ##Function invocation